-Everyday I get inspired by moments and situations that living in Roumania offers me.
-Since my stay here, I have had the opportunity to talk to a lot of Romanians and Hungarians.
-As the time passed, I started to be able to grasp the complex and huge variety of the culture.
-But I also saw different aspects of a life in a totally different existence from what I knew.
+Every day I am inspired by moments and situations that life in Romania offers me.
+Since my stay here, I have had the opportunity to speak with many Romanians and Hungarians.
+With time, I started to understand the complexity and the great diversity of the culture.
+But I also saw different aspects of living in a completely different existence than the one I knew.

-From what I observed the bond between the family members is immensely strong.
-Some people still have a very powerful connection to their religion.
-They draw their purpose and optimism form it.
-It's beautiful to see them all gathering in churches and celebrating HOPE and LOVE.
+From what I observed, the bond between family members is immensely strong.
+Some people still have a very strong connection to their religion.
+They draw their meaning and optimism from it.
+It is nice to see them all gathering in the churches and celebrating HOPE and LOVE.

-But knowing that Romanian is a fairly poor country there is a huge waste problem which clouds this optimism.
+But knowing that Romania is a pretty poor country, there is a huge garbage problem that clouds this optimism.

-Walking through the forests stumbling across waste is inevitable.
-Old clothes, damaged furniture, industrial waste and even construction waste dumps are scattered all over the forest.
-Although the local police roam the forest daily in hope to stop the illegal waste dumping, it unfortunately has shown no success.
+When you walk through the woods, you inevitably stumble upon trash.
+Old clothes, damaged furniture, industrial waste, and even construction waste dumps are scattered throughout the forest.
+Unfortunately, although the local police roam the forest daily in hopes of stopping the illegal dumping, they have not been successful.

-So I started to collect some of the materials that I found on these dumps in participation of a more ecological and new way of creating art.
+I started collecting some of the materials I found in these dumps to create a more ecological and new kind of art.